 Instead, you can identify some key fields that your script can use to bookmark its progression through the data, and pick up where it left off as it looks for updated data.
 Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in MySQL.

-As mentioned earlier, the best practice for analyzing MySQL data in Tableau is to store that data inside a data warehousing platform alongside data from your other databases and 3rd party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites MySQL to Redshift, MySQL to BigQuery, and MySQL to Snowflake.
+As mentioned earlier, the best practice for analyzing MySQL data in Tableau is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
+You can find instructions for doing these extractions for leading warehouses on our sister sites MySQL to Redshift, MySQL to BigQuery, MySQL to Azure Synapse Analytics, MySQL to PostgreSQL, MySQL to Panoply, and MySQL to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your MySQL data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Tableau.
+Products like Stitch were built to move data automatically, making it easy to integrate MySQL with Tableau.
+With just a few clicks, Stitch starts extracting your MySQL data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Tableau.